Unfinished Man

 Life, and Italy, is Beautiful: Biking the Italian Countryside

-At each destination I visit there are some activities, sites, and cultural characteristics I already have in my head from various media, including TV to music to even children’s stories.
-Whether it means listening to The Girl from Ipanema on my headphones while staring down actual women in Ipanema beach in Brazil, or venturing through a South American prison that was the setting of a book I read, there are always preconceived notions in my head that excite.
-Sometimes the experience matches or exceeds the hype, many times it doesn’t.
+At each destination I visit, I already have some activities, sites, and cultural characteristics in my head from various media, including TV to music, even children’s stories.
+Whether it means listening to The Girl from Ipanema on my headphones while staring down actual women on Ipanema beach in Brazil or venturing through a South American prison that was the setting of a book I read, there are always preconceived notions in my head that excite.
+Sometimes the experience matches or exceeds the hype.
+Many times, it doesn’t.

 In Italy that meant trying the pizza and gelato, hitting on Italian women, driving an Italian racecar, and finally biking through the Italian countryside, all of which definitely exceeded expectations.